HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   height="537",
 ) }}

 38% of inputs have no accessible names, while only 19% use `<label>` .
 Without a proper accessible name, a screen reader user or a voice-to-text user won't be able to identify what data an input is trying to collect.
-Often there are inputs on websites that don't have any visible labels, which causes issues for all users, or the input's purpose isn't clearly defined both visually and programatically.
+Often there are inputs on websites that don't have any visible labels, which causes issues for all users, or the input's purpose isn't clearly defined both visually and programmatically.
 In select cases where a label can be visually excluded (such as a search field), one must still add a screen reader-only `<label>` to provide the accessible name.

 ### `placeholder` attribute

 The purpose of a `placeholder` attribute in a form control is to provide an example of the data or format that the form control accepts.
 For example, `<input type="text" id="credit-card" placeholder="1234-5678-9999-0000">` lets the user know that a card number should be entered with dashes in between every 4 digits.

 However, unlike `<label>` elements, the `placeholder` attribute disappears the moment someone starts typing or entering data.
 This can cause users with cognitive disabilities to get disoriented about the data they were trying to input.
-Also, not all screen readers support the`placeholder` attribute for accessible names which is also problematic.
+Also, not all screen readers support the `placeholder` attribute for accessible names which is also problematic.
 Hence, using the `placeholder` attribute for accessible names can create many <a hreflang="en" href="https://www.smashingmagazine.com/2018/06/placeholder-attribute/">accessibility issues</a> and should be avoided .

 {{ figure_markup(
   image="placeholder-but-no-label.png",